How to Enable and Test NVIDIA NVLink on Quadro and GeForce RTX Cards in Windows 10Written on October 26, 2018 by William George Popular

 Here are examples of what NVLink bridges can look like, as well as what it looks like to have them installed on cards:

-Enabling NVLink on GeForce RTX Video Cards
+Enabling NVLink on GeForce and Quadro RTX Video Cards

-Once the physical link is securely installed, it is quite simple - though not obvious - how to enable NVLink on GeForce RTX series cards.
+Once the physical link is securely installed, it is quite simple - though not obvious - how to enable NVLink on GeForce and Quadro RTX series cards.
 While NVLink itself is never mentioned in the NVIDIA Control Panel (so far as we could find) all you need to do is enable SLI.
 To do so, open the NVIDIA Control Panel, go to "Configure SLI, Surround, and PhysX" under "3D Settings" in the menu tree on the left, select "Maximize 3D performance" under "SLI configuration", and click Apply.
-Here is what that screen should look like, once SLI is enabled:
+Here is what that should look like, once SLI is enabled:

 Enabling NVLink on Quadro GP100 and GV100 Cards